skyblockstats/typed-hypixel-api/README.md

 ## Contributing

+Do `yarn test` to run the tests.
+They'll take a few minutes.
+If you want to watch `test/_test_data.ts`, use `npx tsc test/_test_data.ts --noEmit --esModuleInterop --downlevelIteration --skipLibCheck --lib DOM.Iterable,ESNext,DOM -w`.

 ### Adding an endpoint

 Each endpoint is in a separate file in the `src/responses/` directory.
 You can look at other endpoints as a reference on how yours should look.
 If you add one, first export it from `src/responses/index.ts` and then in `src/index.ts` add it to the `Requests` interface.
 Also, this isn't necessary but it's recommended that you add JSDoc comments to explain what each field is for.
 Finally, add a test in `test/index.js` and do `yarn test`.